-If our management agreement with our Manager is terminated other than for cause (as defined in the management agreement), each outstanding award under the American Capital Agency Corp.
+If our management agreement with our Manager is terminated other than for cause (as defined in the management agreement), or if we undergo a change of control, each outstanding award under the American Capital Agency Corp.
 Equity Incentive Plan for American Capital and Affiliates will become immediately vested, exercisable and/or payable.
 Unless otherwise determined by the plan administrator and set forth in an individual award agreement, outstanding awards under American Capital Agency Corp.
-Equity Incentive Plan for Independent Directors will become fully vested, exercisable and/or payable upon termination of the independent director's service as a director, unless such termination of service is pursuant to a removal for cause.
+Equity Incentive Plan for Independent Directors will become fully vested, exercisable and/or payable upon termination of the independent director's service as a director, unless such termination of service is pursuant to a removal for cause, or if we undergo a change of control.